 Mathematics is important in everyday life.
 It is integral to all aspects of life and with this in mind we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them.

-At Grundisburgh Primary School the National Curriculum is delivered through personalised and creative programs of study, whereby teachers have used a variety of sources to create sessions which are specifically for their class.
+At Grundisburgh Primary School the National Curriculum is delivered through personalised and creative programs of study, whereby teachers use a variety of sources to create sessions which are specifically for their class.
 Using a variety of approaches, including Mastery and CPA (concrete, pictorial, abstract), children experience rich and exciting maths lessons which are accessible to all.
 The main progression of skills and knowledge is based on White Rose Maths.

 Each mathematics session should; provide opportunities to practice mental calculation and for children to orally explain their methods and strategies, be interactive and incorporate all learning styles, include both teaching input and pupil activities and a balance between whole class, grouped, paired and individual work, identify progress, to summarise key facts and ideas and what to remember, to make links to other work and to discuss next steps, be enjoyable and relevant.